Abirii/Camara-remote-control---Using-Convolutional-Neural-Networks/README.md

 # Camara remote control - Using Convolutional Neural Networks

 A remote control that's operated via a camera, using Convolutional Neural Networks.
-The remote control enables channel switching, controlling video speed through hand and fingers movements and detect closed eyes.
+The remote control enables channel switching, controlling video speed, and controlling video volume through hand and fingers movements.
+And detect closed eyes.
 Implemented in Python and Keras.

 Main menu: Control by the number of fingers that being held up, and back to main manu with OK sign.